hash64/frontend-nanodegree-feedreader/README.md

 * Toggles on click event if the menu appears or disappears
 * Tests if the loadFeed function has at least a single '.entry' within the '.feed' container
 * Test ,when a new feed is loaded by the loadFeed function that the content actually changes

+# Jasmine Testing

+* You can Learn Jasmine Testing from [Udacity Javascript Testing](https://classroom.udacity.com/courses/ud549).
+* Also a cheatsheet for your help [Hint](https://devhints.io/jasmine).